 - Cash and cash equivalents and Investments are classified as financial assets and are measured at fair value.
-Fair value fluctuations in these assets which may include interest earned, interest accrued, gains and losses realized on disposal and unrealized gains and losses are included in revenue. - Accounts receivable are classified as loans and receivables and measured at amortized cost. - Accounts payable and accrued liabilities are classified as other liabilities and measured at amortized cost.
+Fair value fluctuations in these assets which may include interest earned, interest accrued, gains and losses realized on disposal and unrealized gains and losses are included in revenue. - Managed funds are classified as financial assets and are measured at fair value.
+Fair value fluctuations in these assets which may include interest earned, interest accrued, gains and losses realized on disposal and unrealized gains and losses are included in value with the cooresponding increase in managed fund payable. - Accounts receivable are classified as loans and receivables and measured at amortized cost. - Accounts payable and accrued liabilities are classified as other liabilities and measured at amortized cost.